-Matlure was able to capture the crown and bring it back to Everspyyre where Kalan’s father was perfecting a formula that would destroy it for good.
+Matlure was able to capture the crown and bring it back to Everspyyre where Ghreggry was perfecting a formula that would destroy it for good.
 Unfortunately for all of them, the crown wasn’t completely destroyed.
 It was merely broken into twelve pieces.
 Kalan was helping in the ceremony when it exploded violently rendering him unconscious for several years.
 Ghreggry spent the entire time trying to bring him back and it was thought that he died as a result of his efforts.
 It wasn’t until decades later that Matlure Pöen found out the truth behind his father’s “death”.
 After Kalan’s injury and everything else that happened with his life compounded with the loss of his beloved Niara, he went on a tirade spouting out blasphemies at the gods themselves, which they didn’t take too kindly.
 Uustaen punished him and turned him into a wisp leaving his body to appear as if he’d died.
 When Kalan awoke, he saw that Ghreggry had died and assumed that he had killed his own father using magic.

 For the next one hundred years, Kalan spent his life in the shadows learning sleight-of-hand, or at least thinking he was, and using it to get money from unsuspecting people.
 This worked well for him until one day, two people, a Saragonian man wearing garments of the University and a Cubrim woman wearing the clothes of a Dryad came into the same town as he was visiting.
 They were looking for a wizard to cast a spell so that the rains would come again and end the years-long drought in the north that threatened all the world.
 The rest, if you’ve read the story, is history.